JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 UMQ_final(a,e) = -0.02772 × 1.0 × 1.0 = **-0.02772**

 ### 2 Frieda Knecht - target of opposition

+Context: Frieda Knecht was the target of Einstein's harsh disapproval and insults regarding her suitability as a wife for his son.

 - **ΔOS**: -0.15 (Insult, rejection by famous father-in-law)
 - **VSA**: 0.55